c0dingfun/Note-Collection/Async Programming/Async-Await-Summary.md

 3. Async tasks can wrap around events with TaskCompletionSource, to make code SIMPLER!!!

 - TaskCompletionSource is used to create Task objects that don't execute code!

+### Return Types

+1. Task: represents work being done that will eventually return control to the caller.

+2. Task<T>: represents work being done that will eventually return an object of type T to the caller.

+3. void: Makes the fire-and-forget method

 ### Ways to Create Awaitables: